How to Write Script Coverage (FREE Script Coverage Template)

 I used to do coverage for extra income while I was taking meetings as a writer.
 Lots of script readers are actually writers trying to learn more about their trade.

 Or, as I mentioned above, you’re doing coverage because you work at a production company, management company, agency, or studio.

 Script reader jobs go quick, so you need an in, or to be one of the first people to respond.

 I know a few people who read regularly for some larger companies and can make a decent income off being a professional script reader.
 Their services are sought out by huge companies.
 And if you’re a professional script reader it means you have an excellent reputation.

 But there are lots of places that pay inexperienced readers low wages to determine if your script is any good.
 Be wary of lots of contests.
-And beware any script coverage service that offers free script coverage.
+And beware any coverage service that offers notes and analysis for free.

-You can look for script coverage jobs, or script analyst jobs, on sites like Indeed or LinkedIn, but most of those places hire within the industry.
-The best way to get a script coverage job is to move to Los Angeles, intern, and look from there.
+You can look for screenplay coverage jobs, or script analyst jobs, on sites like Indeed or LinkedIn, but most of those places hire within the industry.
+The best way to get this type of job is to move to Los Angeles, intern, and look from there.

 So you’ve learned a lot about screenplay coverage today.
 Professional screenwriter Terry Rossio supplied an entire checklist for aspiring writers to learn how to beat the script reader.

 And we have an article all about what Hollywood script readers really think about your screenplays.